vaibhav-jha/document_qa/README.md

 This project is a POC for QAs over a large document:

+Prior:

+      Create a file named `secrets.py` inside the myGPT folder to store the OpenAI API key like this -> `OPENAI_API_KEY = "YOUR-KEY"`

+      OR

+      Use an environment variable with the OpenAI API key

 Steps:
 1. Install all dependencies
 2. Run `streamlit run ui.py`